tjvantoll/www.tjvantoll.com/source/_posts/2013-01-05-is-it-safe-to-use-the-body-as-a-top-level-container-yet.markdown

 	</div>
 </div>

-So what's the issue?
-Unfortunately IE6 does not support `min-width` or `max-width`.
-Therefore if you apply a percentage based width to the `body`, you can not cap the minimum and maximum widths.
-This is major limitations for a number of layouts, especially modern responsive designs.
+Believe it or not using the `body` element as a top level container is actually safe in IE6.

+<a name="zoom"></a>
 ### IE7

-IE7 implemented `min-width` and `max-width`, applying them to the `body` works as it does with any other element.
-IE7 also was the first version of Internet Explorer that allowed the user to zoom.
+If there are no issues with IE6 why am I still writing?
+IE7 introduced a feature new to Internet Explorer, zoom, and with it came a new bug.

-Unfortunately, when a `margin` / `width` is applied to the `body` and the user zooms, IE7 incorrectly treats the left edge of the `body` as the edge of the viewport.
+When a `margin` or `width` is applied to the `body` and the user zooms, IE7 incorrectly treats the left edge of the `body` as the edge of the viewport.
 This shift bumps content on the right hand side of the page outside of the screen.
 The image below shows the result of a zoomed in window and styled `body` in IE7.

 <img src="/images/posts/2013-01-05/IE7Zoom.png" title="Zooming in IE7" style="max-height: 400px;">

+This issue is not present using a wrapper `div`.

 ### Beyond IE7

 In my testing beyond IE7 there are no major issues using the `body` element as a top level container.
 There are however a few things to be aware of.

+<a name="now"></a>
 ### Positioning

 Any absolutely positioned elements will be positioned relative to the viewport rather than the newly placed `body`.
 To fix this set `position: relative` on the `body` as such: